 “Oh, I understand completely.
 Would that we all had her penetrating insight, so wise that she doesn’t need to travel to the province from which she draws inspiration!”

 He said it so perfectly—like he meant every word.
 Only his smirk, the gleam in his black eyes, let her know that he got it.

 She and Celengor walked through the side gate leading out to the exterior walkway.
 Sheets of rain splashed down on the canton’s sloping walls, so they grabbed each other with their free hands and hurried across the slippery stones until they reached the nearest door to the upper waistworks.
-Damp but not soaked, they laughed in victory as they passed into the dark and grimy hallway.
+Damp, but not soaked, they laughed in victory as they passed into the dark hallway.

 Celengor didn’t wait.
 “New show at the Black Shalk Cornerclub next Fredas!
 Just heard today.
 And get this!”
 He jogged out ahead of Jane and turned to face her, moving backward as he pointed at himself and then at her.
 “A show for our kind of art.”

 “Jane, come on!
 You know what I’m talking about.
 Those charcoal drawings you do, the crazy ones—the ones straight outta your heart!”